bitcointxoko/guides/en/btcpay.md

 💡 Lightning is the ideal payment settlement network for accepting Bitcoin payments because it offers instant settlement and low fees compared to on-chain transactions.

 The easiest way to connect a Lightning wallet is to use LNDhub because you do not need to run your own Lightning node.
 If you do not have a LNDhub wallet yet, fear not, Bitcoin Txoko offers free LNDhub wallets and it takes less than five minutes to set up.
-Check nostr:naddr1qqxnzd3exuerqdfkxccnyv3cqgs9n8m87l0hd9xxqwndqcmwzh4uvyxmwlw0637kuhg98pkcy8ana2grqsqqqa28nkyu7t on how to get your own LNDhub wallet and come back once you're ready.
+Check nostr:naddr1qqxnzd3exuerqdp3xv6ngd3kqgs9n8m87l0hd9xxqwndqcmwzh4uvyxmwlw0637kuhg98pkcy8ana2grqsqqqa28d2sgyz and nostr:naddr1qqxnzd3exuerqdfkxccnyv3cqgs9n8m87l0hd9xxqwndqcmwzh4uvyxmwlw0637kuhg98pkcy8ana2grqsqqqa28nkyu7t on how to get your own LNDhub wallet and come back once you're ready.

 With your LNDhub wallet ready,
 - go to your BTCPay account and look for `Wallets` in the sidebar and select `Lightning`.